corda/corda/docs/source/tutorial.rst

    .. sourcecode:: kotlin

       for (group in groups) {
+          when (command.value) {
+              is Commands.Move -> {
                   val input = group.inputs.single()
                   requireThat {
-             "the transaction is signed by the owner of the CP" by (command.signers.contains(input.owner)) }
+                      "the transaction is signed by the owner of the CP" by (command.signers.contains(input.owner)) "the state is propagated" by (group.outputs.size == 1) }

-         val output = group.outputs.singleOrNull()
-         when (command.value) {
-             is Commands.Move -> requireThat { "the output state is present" by (output != null) }
+              }

               is Commands.Redeem -> {
+                  val input = group.inputs.single()
-                 val received = tx.outStates.sumCashOrNull() ?: throw IllegalStateException("no cash being redeemed")
+                  val received = tx.outStates.sumCashBy(input.owner)
                   requireThat {
                       "the paper must have matured" by (input.maturityDate < tx.time)
-                     "the received amount equals the face value" by (received == input.faceValue) "the paper must be destroyed" by (output == null) }
+                      "the received amount equals the face value" by (received == input.faceValue) "the paper must be destroyed" by group.outputs.isEmpty() "the transaction is signed by the owner of the CP" by (command.signers.contains(input.owner)) }
               }

               is Commands.Issue -> {
                   val output = group.outputs.single()
                   requireThat {
                       // Don't allow people to issue commercial paper under other entities identities.
                       "the issuance is signed by the claimed issuer of the paper" by (command.signers.contains(output.issuance.institution.owningKey))
                       "the face value is not zero" by (output.faceValue.pennies > 0) "the maturity date is not in the past" by (output.maturityDate > tx.time)
                       // Don't allow an existing CP state to be replaced by this issuance.
                       "there is no input state" by group.inputs.isEmpty() }
               }

-             else -> throw IllegalArgumentException("Unrecognised command")
+              // TODO: Think about how to evolve contracts over time with new commands. else -> throw IllegalArgumentException("Unrecognised command")
           }
       }

    .. sourcecode:: java